 After Charles’s death, his only child, Mary, inherited Burgundy.
 Louis XI hoped to have his heir marry Mary and gain control of Burgundy.
 Instead, Mary married Archduke Maximilian of Austria.
 As a result, Maximilian posed a threat to Louis XI’s annexation plans.
 The Archduke was prepared to oppose the French king.
 However, by 1482, both men signed the Treaty of Arras.
 As part of its terms, Louis gained control over Burgundy, Boulonais, and Picardy.

-The duke of Burgundy’s death marked the end of noble hostility towards Louis XI.
+The duke of Burgundy’s death marked the end of noble hostility towards Louis XI of Francef.
 After emerging victorious against his enemies, Louis focused on centralizing the monarchy’s power.
 The king developed a network of administrators and messengers throughout France.
 This was to extend the king’s control and to always be aware of new developments.
 Due to this network, France remained a peaceful and secure kingdom throughout the later years of Louis’s reign.

-Seeking to increase his own wealth, Louis XI supported economic growth.
+Seeking to increase his own wealth, Louis XI of France supported economic growth.
 Industry, guild activity, and printing were all heavily encouraged by the king.
 Louis worked tirelessly to increase economic activity throughout France.
 Since the kingdom’s economy was prospering, Louis successfully increased the monarchy’s wealth through taxes.

 During the early 1480s, Louis XI’s health began to decline.
 The old king had been worn down from years of actively ruling.
 As he lay dying in 1483, Louis met with his only son and heir, Prince Charles.
 The old king imparted his final words of wisdom to the 13-year-old prince and asked that he retain his officials.
 On August 30, 1483, the 60-year-old Louis succumbed to his illness and died.

-During his reign, Louis XI worked tirelessly to expand the monarchy’s power.
+During his reign, Louis XI of France worked tirelessly to expand the monarchy’s power.
 He created a loyal administration that increased his influence throughout the kingdom.
 When his nobles threatened him, Louis ruthlessly crushed them in return.
 By the end of his reign, Louis’s schemes had created a secure and economically prosperous France.

 Knecht, R. (2008).
 The Valois: Kings of France 1328-1589.
 London: Hambledon Continuum.